daya-75/verilog-dynamic-priority-encoder-barrel-shifter/README.md

 ---

-The simulation is done in Xilinx Vivado software
+## The simulation is done in Xilinx Vivado software

-Simulation screenshot images and schematic diagram files are tagged below:
+### 📈Simulation screenshot images and schematic diagram files are tagged below:

 1] Dynamic Priority Encoder